We’ve put together these tips to make online and offline meetings more accessible and inclusive for deaf people and those with hearing loss.

 Circulate an agenda in advance so everyone has clear reference points to follow.

-Schedule breaks if the meeting is likely to exceed more than 1 hour.
+Schedule breaks if the meeting is likely to exceed more than 1 hour, and allow time for any BSL interpreters to swap over if they’re interpreting for a long time.

 Pick somewhere well lit without lots of background noise or other distractions.

-Background noise will be picked up by some microphones and make your voice less clear.
+Background noise will be picked up by some microphones and hearing aids, making your voice less clear.

 For people with hearing loss, good sound quality is really important in order to be able to clearly understand what is being said.